Slavi-Svec/100-days-of-code/Days Log.md

 **Today's Progress**: Completed 9 questions from FCC ES6, continued to work on my FCC survey page, completed Codewars 8 kyu A Needle in the Haystack

-Thoughts: Im starting to get some good progress in the Javascript ES6 algorithms and understanding the concepts.
+**Thoughts**:  Im starting to get some good progress in the Javascript ES6 algorithms and understanding the concepts.
 Im nearly completed the Survery form and i spend hours trying to complete some array challenges on code wars. tomorrow i will continue practicing Arrays and how to apply for loops and map, filter ect to them. i want to solidify my understndig of these.
 I had a long day trying these array methods.

-Link(s) to work:
+**Link(s) to work**
 https://github.com/Slavi-Svec/code-wars-kata/blob/master/8Kyu/8%20kyu%20A%20Needle%20in%20the%20Haystack
 https://github.com/Slavi-Svec/FreeCodeCamp/tree/master/JavaScript%20Algorithms%20and%20Data%20Structures%20Certification/02-%20ES6
 https://github.com/Slavi-Svec/survey-form